thomasjfox1/enigma/README.md

 ## Enigma Machine Cipher ##

-This project is a website that will do basic encryptions based on the WWII Nazi Enigma Machine.
+This project is a website that will compute basic encryptions based on the WWII Nazi Enigma Machine.

 The website is an AngularJS-NodeJS-Express server.